 pilot projects for this collaborative this fiscal year.

 - This added capacity to the USFS and the broad support around new projects will increase the timber volume coming off the Mount Baker-Snoqualmie National Forest (MBS)in the Darrington Ranger

 - NOTE: Neither the Collaborative nor our contractor will do the actual logging.
-Any sales the collaborative puts forward must still go through the normal USFS NEPA and bidding process and the USFS
+Any sales the collaborative put forward must still go through the normal USFS NEPA and bidding process and the USFS

 offers each sale under the normal bidding process.

-- The other benefit of the collaborative is that we will focusing on Stewardship sales, a special type of sale classification that can only be used if there is collaborative
+- The other benefit of the collaborative is that we will focus on Stewardship sales, a special type of sale classification that can only be used if there is collaborative

 support demonstrated behind the sale.